-All adults age 18 and older are eligible to receive the two-dose Moderna or the single-dose Johnson & Johnson vaccine.
+We offer the two-dose Moderna and Pfizer vaccines and the single-dose Johnson & Johnson vaccine.

 Adolescents ages 12-17 are eligible to receive the two-dose Pfizer vaccine.